akhilsaini/aws-csa-2017/README.md

   - curl [http://169.254.169.254/latest/meta-data/](http://169.254.169.254/latest/meta-data/).
   - Instance information is available in Meta-Data.
 Not in User-Data.

-## Auto Scaling 101
+## Launch Configurations & Auto Scaling Groups 101

-  - Before you can create Auto scaling group you need to create a launch configuration
+  - Before you can create Auto scaling group you need to create a launch configuration.

-  - Launch Configuration – Select AMI, Instance Type , Bootstrap script
+  - Launch Configuration – Select AMI, Instance Type , Bootstrap script.

-  - No actual instances are created just with launch configuration
+  - No actual instances are created just with launch configuration.

-  - Auto scaling group – Set minimum size, spread it over subnets (AZs)- select all available AZs
+  - Auto scaling group – Set minimum size, spread it over subnets (AZs)- select all available AZs.
+Selecting multiple AZs keep you safe in case of failure of one AZ.

-  - Run health checks from ELB
+  - Run health checks from ELB.
   - Configure Auto scaling policy – Based on Alarm take action – trigger a new instance creation when CPU Utilization is greater than 90% for 5 minutes.
-You can also delete instance based on alarms
+You can also delete instance based on alarms.

-  - When Auto scaling group is launched it creates the instances based on definition.
+  - When Auto scaling group is launched it creates the instances based on definition and stops at the time of deletion of Auto scaling group.

 ## EC2 Placement groups